adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The cave was circular in shape, and all around its edge, near to the ground, appeared groups of dull yellow lights.
 These were motionless at first, but soon began to flicker more brightly and to sway slowly from side to side and then up and down.

 "What sort of place is this?" asked the boy.

 "I cannot imagine," answered the Wizard.

-" Woogh!" snarled Eureka.
+"Woogh!" snarled Eureka.
 "It’s den of alligators, or crocodiles, or some other dreadful creatures!
 Don’t you see their terrible eyes?"

 "Eureka sees better in the dark than we can," whispered Dorothy.
 "Tell us, dear, what do the creatures look like?"

 "I simply can’t describe them," answered the kitten.
-"Their eyes are like plates and their mouths like **coal-scuttles**1.
+"Their eyes are like plates and their mouths like **coal-scuttles** (ящики для угля).
 But their bodies don’t seem very big."

 "Where are they?" enquired the girl.